vmware/differential-datalog/rust/template/distributed_datalog/README.md

   comprised of a `TcpSender` (an `Observer`) and a `TcpReceiver` (an `Observable) that can connect two `ddlog` programs (wrapped in `DDlogServer` objects) and transfer deltas produced
+- a transaction multiplexer (`TxnMux`) that allows for serializing transactions as emitted by multiple `Observables` such that no two transactions interleave

 ### Examples & Tests
 **D3log** has unit as well as integration style tests using an actual